Dental Care Problem 1: Crunching, Sucking, and Sipping

 Dental Care Problem 2: Using Teeth as Tools

-Dentists report that patients rely on their teeth for a number of odd jobs: to tear open a bag of potato chips, uncap a bottle of nail polish, pull out a watch stem, straighten a bent fork tine, or rip a price tag off a piece of clothing.
+Dentists report that patients rely on their teeth for a number of odd jobs: to tear open a bag, uncap a bottle of nail polish, pull out a watch stem, straighten a bent fork tine, or rip a price tag off a piece of clothing.
 This can be hard on your teeth, traumatizing them or causing the edge of a weakened tooth to chip off or even fracture.

 Dental Care Problem 3: Grinding Your Teeth

 Your dentist may suggest wearing a mouth guard for teeth grinding at night.
-Custom models made by your dentist cost more than over-the-counter ones, but they generally fit better and work better, too.
 Sometimes, it helps simply to be aware that you are grinding your teeth.
-If it is caused by stress, consider an exercise program or counseling.

 Dental Care Problem 4: Using a Hard-Bristled Toothbrush